HoshiNoRandii/Tidal/KEYCHORDS_README.md

 For example, `5-am7` would build a chord on the 5th scale degree and then add the note that is a minor 7th above the 5th scale degree (creating a dominant 7th chord).

+## Backwards-Compatibility

+Despite many additions to the parser, this is a backwards compatible change.
+The new parse functions are only called when a string is coerced to a `Pattern GenChord`, which is not a type expected by any previously existing Tidal functions.